-The Board of Directors’ Bursary Program Working Group reviewed this question on two separate occasions: first, during the development of the policy and eligibility criteria last fall; and second, in March 2021 when asked to do so by the Board of Directors.
-In April 2021, the Board of Directors passed a motion directing the Chief Operating Officer to conduct a review of the program after its inaugural year initial year, and report back to the Board on whether the program eligibility could be expanded to include AMAPCEO members in good standing.
+The Board of Directors’ Bursary Program Working Group reviewed this question on two separate occasions: first, during the development of the policy and eligibility criteria last fall; and second, in April 2022 following a review by the Chief Operating Officer after the program’s inaugural year.
+The Board has reaffirmed its original decision that the program eligibility will not be expanded to include AMAPCEO members in good standing.

 Who is eligible for the AMAPCEO Bursary?

 The bursary is available to a dependent, that is, a child or ward of an AMAPCEO member in good standing, who is under the age of 25 years and enrolled in a public post-secondary institution or is a sponsored apprentice.

 Why do I have to apply on behalf of my dependent?
 Why can’t my dependent apply directly?